blackcrowX/Data_Analytics_Portfolio/Project_I/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/blackcrowX/blackcrowX.github.io/main/images/project_I/screenshot_7.jpg"/>
-  <em>Figure 7: Car Insurance Claim Fraud Dashboard Visualization</em>
+  <em>Figure 7: Car Insurance Claim Fraud Dashboard Visualisation</em>
 </p>

-These features collectively contribute to a more intuitive and user-friendly data visualization experience.
+These features collectively contribute to a more intuitive and user-friendly data visualisation experience.
 By presenting the analyzed information on a dedicated dashboard, viewers can quickly grasp the key insights and trends without feeling overwhelmed by the complexity of the underlying data.
 The inclusion of slicers adds an extra layer of interactivity, enabling viewers to explore the data from different angles and refine their analysis based on specific filters of interest.

-Through this data visualization process, the Excel project successfully addresses the initial research question regarding car insurance claim fraud.
+Through this data visualisation process, the Excel project successfully addresses the initial research question regarding car insurance claim fraud.
 The consolidated dashboard and interactive slicers empower viewers to effortlessly navigate through the modeled data, facilitating a comprehensive understanding of the analysis outcomes while ensuring a streamlined and engaging data exploration experience.

 ## Analysis